 When can I apply for housing?

-Housing applications for the 2014-2015 academic year will be available online Feb.
-3, 2014.
+Housing applications for the 2017-2018 academic year are currently available.
 Applications will be processed on a first-come, first-served basis and space typically fills quickly.
-We recommend completing your Student Housing contract by April 10, 2014 to have a better chance of receiving a space.
-A completed contract includes submitting the online application, paying the initial payment online, and signing and sending in the license agreement paperwork.
+We recommend completing your Student Housing contract by April 20, 2017 to have a better chance of receiving a space, however space is often available after that date.
+A completed contract includes submitting the online application, paying the initial payment online, and electronically signing the license agreement paperwork.
+Students under the age of 18 must print, sign, have their parent or guardian sign, and mail in the license agreement paperwork.

 Do I have to pay the $50 initial payment?

 A complete license agreement includes all documents, signed and turned in and an online initial payment of $50.
 License agreements are not considered complete without the online initial payment.
 The Student Housing office is unable to make payment plan arrangements for the $50 initial payment.
 Students that are currently wards of the court or foster youth may request an extension for submitting their initial payment to arrange for their social services agency to process their payment.

 Why do I need to give you proof of financial aid?
 Can't you see it on my account?

 Providing Student Housing with proof of financial aid lets us know that you are going to live on campus and want to reserve your space.
 Any student who does not make a payment or show proof of financial aid by July 21, 2017 will be cancelled and added to the end of the waiting list.

 Can I still apply for housing if I have not yet been admitted to the university?